 SOSI presents the projected actuarial present value of the estimated future revenue and estimated future expenditures of the Social Security, Medicare, Railroad Retirement, and Black Lung social insurance programs which are administered by the SSA, HHS, RRB, and DOL, respectively.
-These estimates are based on the intermediate economic and demographic assumptions presented later in this note as set forth in the relevant Social Security and Medicare trustees' reports and in the agency financial reports of HHS, SSA, and DOL, as well as in the relevant entity performance and accountability report for RRB.
-Due to a change in the presentation of the consolidated SOSI and this note from billions of dollars to trillions of dollars beginning in fiscal year 2016, some amounts in the narrative will not be traceable to the corresponding entity financial statements.
-The SOSI projections, with one exception related to Medicare Part A and OASDI, are based on current law; that is, they assume that scheduled social insurance benefit payments would continue after related trust funds are projected to be depleted, contrary to current law.
-By law, once assets are depleted, expenditures cannot be made except to the extent covered by ongoing tax receipts and other trust fund income.
+These estimates are based on the intermediate economic and demographic assumptions presented later in this note as set forth in the relevant Social Security and Medicare Trustees' Reports and in the AFRs of SSA, HHS, and DOL, as well as in the relevant entity PAR for RRB.
+Due to a change in the presentation of the consolidated SOSI and this note from billions of dollars to trillions of dollars beginning in fiscal year 2016, some amounts in the narrative will not be traceable to the corresponding AFRs.
+The SOSI projections, with one exception related to Medicare Part A and OASDI, are based on current law.
+The one exception is that they assume that scheduled social insurance benefit payments would continue after related trust funds are projected to be depleted, contrary to current law.
+By law, once trust fund asset reserves are depleted, expenditures cannot be made except to the extent covered by ongoing tax receipts and other trust fund income, but the BLDTF has the ability to borrow and use the borrowed funds to pay benefits and other expenditures.
 The estimates in the consolidated SOSI of the open group measures are for persons who are participants or eventually will participate in the programs as contributors (workers) or beneficiaries (retired workers, survivors, dependents, and disabled) during the 75-year projection period.
-To enhance comparability of the BLDTF social insurance information and continue to illustrate the fund's long-term condition and sustainability, DOL revised its projection period from a fixed terminus of September 30, 2040 to a rolling 25-year projection period that begins on the September 30 valuation date each year.
-The revised projection period became effective for the September 30, 2017 valuation date and continued for fiscal year 2018.

-Contributions consist of: payroll taxes from employers, employees, and self-employed persons; revenue from federal income taxation of OASDI and railroad retirement benefits; excise tax on the domestic sale of coal (Black Lung); premiums from, and state transfers on behalf of, participants in Medicare; and reimbursements from the General Fund to the OASDI Trust Funds to make up for reductions in payroll tax revenue due to temporary payroll tax rate reductions.
-Income for all programs is presented from a consolidated perspective.
-Future interest payments and other future intragovernmental transfers have been excluded upon consolidation.
-By accounting convention, intragovernmental transactions are eliminated in the consolidation process, and accordingly, the Statements of Social Insurance do not include projected general revenues that, under current law, would be used to finance the remainder of the expenditures in excess of revenues for Medicare Parts B and D that is reported in the Statements of Social Insurance.
+To enhance comparability of the BLDTF social insurance information and continue to illustrate the fund's long-term condition and sustainability, in fiscal year 2017 DOL revised its projection period from a fixed terminus of September 30, 2040 to a rolling 25-year projection period that begins on the September 30 valuation date each year.
+Contributions consist of: payroll, income, and excise taxes, premiums from, and state transfers on behalf of, participants in Medicare, and miscellaneous reimbursements from the General Fund.
+The SOSI also includes projected general revenues that, under current law, would be used to finance the remainder of the expenditures in excess of revenues for Medicare Parts B and D that is reported in the SOSI.
 Expenditures include benefit payments scheduled under current law and administrative expenses.
 Current Social Security and Medicare law provides for full benefit payments only to the extent that there are sufficient balances in the trust funds.
-Expenditures reflect full benefit payments even after the point at which assets are projected to be depleted.
+Expenditures reflect full benefit payments even after the point at which trust fund asset reserves are projected to be depleted.
+For more information regarding the estimates to prepare the SOSI, see Note 27-Subsequent Events.